poggiteam/FLI1_2021/souporcell/README.md

 CaSpER analysis needs 3 inputs (for more details see,https://github.com/wheaton5/souporcell):
 1- BAM file from cellranger output
-2- raw "barcodes.tsv" file from cellranger output (raw) 3- Reference genome GRCh38-2020-A (available on zenodo and on ....)
+2- raw "barcodes.tsv" file from cellranger output
+3- Reference genome GRCh38-2020-A (available on zenodo and on ....)

 Run the analysis